KishanShreeB/EX-NO-6-Pseudo-Random-Number/README.md

 <img width="1516" height="719" alt="image" src="https://github.com/user-attachments/assets/5dfe9bf8-1a08-4709-867d-5f921a032733" />

 # RESULT:
-The implementation of Pseudorandom Number Generation Using Standard library is successfull.
+The implementation of Pseudorandom Number Generation Using Standard library is successfully.